Fuego Youth Leadership Program Application

-We will notify you by April 20, 2022 if you will be advancing to an interview.
+We will notify you by April 21, 2026 if you will be advancing to an interview.
 If selected for an interview, a work permit must be submitted by your interview date.
-Final notifications of acceptance will be made by May 5, 2022.
+Final notifications of acceptance will be made by the end of April.

 The Fuego Leadership Program is an industrial and fine arts youth leadership opportunity for high school students who are excited about deepening their technical industrial arts skills, learning leadership skills, and supporting in-class learning during The Crucible’s youth summer camps.
-5-6 students will be selected to develop their skills with artist teachers who instruct youth summer camps in Bicycle Mechanics, ARC welding, TIG welding, Glass Flameworking, Jewelry, Blacksmithing, Glass Fusing and Slumping, MIG Welding, Woodworking, Leatherworking, Ceramics and Glass Blowing (Please note: Available departments may vary depending on Fuego Mentor availability).
+7-10 students will be selected to develop their skills within various department areas throughout youth summer camps including Bicycle Mechanics, ARC welding, TIG Welding, Glass Flameworking, Jewelry, Blacksmithing, Glass Fusing and Slumping, MIG Welding, Woodworking, Leatherworking, Ceramics and Glass Blowing (Please note: departments may vary depending on faculty availability and enrollment numbers).
+Additionally, chosen applicants will be assisting with Summer Camp logistics for half of their day, providing aid as floating assistants, snack-time facilitators, and check-in/check-out leaders.
+In order to apply, students must have completed their Fuego 2026 application packet that includes the online/physical application, filled out and completed recommendation form (online or physical), and at least 2 Crucible classes.
+For students who have not yet fulfilled 2 Crucible classes, multiple pre-requisite classes will be offered during the period of June 8th-June 26th and is not a deciding factor within the application process.

 Key Responsibilities

-Students chosen as leaders will select one area of focus, and will commit to supporting an instructor in that area during four youth camp weeks Monday-Friday from June 26th-July 28th.
-Youth leaders will actively participate in the organization and implementation of the youth summer camps, as well as in leadership development and training components that will take place before and during the youth camps. *Youth leaders will develop and donate an independent art project to The Crucible and participate in a presentation and exhibition, Thursday evening, July 27th from 5:30-8pm.
-Please note that students will be asked to fulfill prerequisite classes between the dates of June 12th-16th and/or June 20th-23rd, and must be available for these dates if accepted into the Fuego Leadership Program.
+Students chosen as Fuego Leaders will select multiple areas of department focus, and will commit to acting as a Summer Program Assistant and Guided Student from July 6th-July 31st.
+Youth leaders will actively participate in the organization and implementation of the youth summer camps, as well as in skill training components that will take place during the youth camps.
+Please note that students will be asked to fulfill prerequisite classes between the dates of June 8th-12th, June 15th-19th and/or June 22nd-26th, and must be available for these dates if accepted into the Fuego Leadership Program.

 Youth Camp Responsibilities

-During youth camps on June 26th-30th, July 10th-14th, July 17th-21st, and July 24th-28th youth leaders will arrive at 10:30am each day and may be asked to support youth staff with a variety of tasks.
-From 10:30am-12pm leaders will meet with their Fuego Mentor for reflection, feedback, problem-solving, and guidance or training.
-From 12-1pm they will take lunch; 1-4pm they will assist the instructor and students in youth classes.
-Fuego Leaders are expected to provide general support such as reinforcing positive communication and behavior among campers, supporting health and safety rules, and upholding studio rules and class agreements.
+During youth camps on July 6th-10th, July 13th-17th, July 20th-24th, and July 27th-August 1st, youth leaders will arrive at 8:45am each day and may be asked to support youth staff with a variety of tasks.
+Youth leaders will switch off throughout the day between morning (8:45am-12:15pm) and afternoon (12:45-4:15pm) shifts for their assigned department classes and summer assistant duties.
+Depending on their class schedule for the week, students’ lunch period will either range from 12-12:45pm or 12:15pm-1pm.
+Fuego Leaders are expected to provide general support in and outside of classes, such as reinforcing positive communication and behavior among campers, supporting health and safety rules, and upholding studio rules and class agreements.

 Leadership Development Responsibilities